X-Ray Inspection Services for Foreign Material in Food

 REPORT

-At the end of the process, you receive a detailed report outlining what was found, where it was found, and how much product was affected.
+At the end of the process, you’ll receive a detailed report outlining what was found, where it was found, and how much product was affected.
 This documentation supports internal decision-making for product disposition and can help with corrective action and root cause analysis.

-What X-Ray Can Detect in Food
+What X-Ray Can Detect

-- Metal (ferrous and non-ferrous)
+- Metal

 - Glass